PHPFlasher is modular and consists of multiple libraries, allowing users to install and use only the specific components they need for their project.

 The locale to be used for the translation, or null to use the default locale |

-It does not actually perform the translation itself.
+Note that the translate() method only sets the locale; it does not perform the translation itself.

 In order to translate the flash message, you will need to provide the appropriate translation keys in your translation files.